About invalid traffic

 How Google protects you from invalid traffic

-We help protect advertisers from invalid traffic by working to isolate and filter out potentially invalid clicks before they ever reach your account reports.
-Each click on an AdWords ad is examined by our system.
-Google looks at numerous data points for each click, including the IP address, the time of the click, any duplicate clicks, and various other click patterns.
-Our system then analyzes these factors to try to isolate and filter out potentially invalid clicks before they ever show up in your account.
+We help protect advertisers from invalid traffic by working to isolate and filter out potentially invalid interactions before they ever reach your account reports.
+Each interaction on an AdWords ad is examined by our system.
+Google looks at numerous data points for each interaction, including the IP address, the time of the interaction, any duplicate interactions, and various other interaction patterns.
+Our system then analyzes these factors to try to isolate and filter out potentially invalid interactions before they ever show up in your account.

 How Google handles invalid traffic

-When our system detects invalid clicks on your ads, we automatically filter these out of your reports so that you're not charged for them.
-However, you still have the option to view invalid click data if you'd like to.
-See the section below about "Viewing invalid click data" for information on how to view invalid click data in your account.
+When our system detects invalid traffic with your ads, we automatically filter these out of your reports so that you're not charged for them.
+However, you still have the option to view invalid traffic data if you'd like to.

 If we find any invalid impressions in your account, this data won't affect the CTR used for determining your keyword's Quality Score.